Who we are

 We are John Black Memorial United Church; a church with a future, happily celebrating and struggling to share God’s love here and now, mindful of our proud heritage.

-On a week day if you enter our church building you may be met by our administrative assistant Pat Johnstonor our ministry staff, Rev. Laurie Howard.
-On differing days you may encounter people making pies, collecting food for the West Broadway Ministry, or having various meetings to talk about our ongoing pastoral care and worship life.
-If you arrive in the evening you may hear the joyful noise of Sparks and Scouts, or hear the choir rehearsing for Sunday service.
+Our administrative assistant, Pat Johnston, is in the office Tuesday – Thursday from 9:00 a.m. to 2:00 p.m.
+If you enter our building during that time you will be met by Pat or by our ministry staff.
+On differing days you may encounter people making pies, collecting food for the North Point Douglas Women’s Resource Centre or West Broadway Ministry, rehearsing hymns and anthems for Sunday service or having various meetings to talk about our ongoing pastoral care and worship life.
+If you arrive in the evening you may hear the joyful noise of Sparks and Scouts, see a group of people engaged in yoga, or find a prayer group being conducted by Four Square, which finds space in our building on Sundays as well.

 Ministry to the home bound-

-Not all of John Black Memorial Members are able to physically attend worship services but we do our best to go to them, Our Pastoral Care team visits or calls the home bound and those in personal care.
-As well as visiting the Pastoral care team takes handmade prayer shawls to anyone who may need a reminder they are surrounded in love.
+Not all of John Black Memorial Members are able to physically attend worship services but we do our best to go to them.
+Our twelve member Pastoral Care team visits or calls the home bound and those in personal care.
+As well as visiting, the Pastoral care team takes handmade prayer shawls to anyone who may need a reminder they are surrounded in love.

 We are part of the United Church of Canada, which has been made up of the Congregationalist, Methodist, Presbyterian, and Evangelical Brethren Churches.
-As a union church we respect each other’s differences and through the love of Christ try to be faithful to the Spirit calling us to open our hearts and doors to all who God loves and calls us to serve and call family.
+As a union church we respect each other’s differences and through the love of Christ try to be faithful to the Spirit calling us to open our hearts and doors to all who God loves.
 Although we are called and empowered by the Spirit we are not tossed and turned by every new idea.
-We are the church- Christians who believe in Jesus, who have been saved by grace, who need forgiveness and to give forgiveness, who do not have all the answers but are willing to search for them by following with others the one who was called the Way the Truth and the Life.
-We live this out by welcoming everyone to worship, believer and seeker, and inviting all who faithfully desire to follow in the way of Jesus to share, and have their children share in the sacrament of Holy Communion.
+We are the church- Christians who believe in Jesus, who have been saved by grace, who need forgiveness and to give forgiveness, who do not have all the answers but are willing to search for them by following with others the one who was called the Way, the Truth, and the Life.
+We live this out by welcoming everyone to worship, believer and seeker, and inviting all who faithfully desire to follow in the way of Jesus to share, and have their children share, in the sacrament of Holy Communion.

 We are part of a greater Christian Community,